 |

 Carer Engagement VolunteerOne of the services we offer to unpaid family carers is the opportunity to attend Carer Engagement Events across the county to have their voice heard towards improving services for themselves and the people they care for.
-More information about the Engagement team can be found at www.carersinherts.org.uk/have-your-say.
+More information about the Engagement team can be found on our Have Your Say page.
 We are looking for volunteers to help with the planning of these events and supporting the running of these events on the day and is a very flexible volunteering opportunity.

 |